Virginia Hernández

-Virginia Isabel Hernández Milachay (born 26 May 1990, in Panama City, Panama) is a Panamanian model and beauty pageant contestant winner of the Miss Panama World 2013 title on 8 January 2013 for Miss World 2013 contest.
-On August 1 is designated to represent Panamá in the 2016 Miss Earth pageant.
+Virginia Isabel Hernández Milachay (born 26 May 1990) is a Panamanian model and beauty pageant titleholder who won the Miss Panama World 2013 title on 8 January 2013 for Miss World 2013 contest.
+On August 1, she was designated to represent Panamá in the 2016 Miss Earth pageant.

 Participation in contests

-She participated in the competition Miss World University Panamá 2010 and represent her country in the Miss World University 2010 in Korea where she won the Miss Congeniality.
+She participated in the Miss World University Panamá 2010 competition and represented her country in the Miss World University 2010 in South Korea where she won the Miss Congeniality.

 Miss Panamá World 2013

 At the end of the Miss Panamá 2013 she also received awards including Miss Congeniality.